debaratiD2/analyzing_sentiments_using_FastAPI/README.md

-# Analyzing Sentiments Using BiGRU + FastAPI
+# Emotion Classification with BiGRU + FastAPI

 > **A small NLP project that began with a tutorial, turned into an experiment, and eventually became my first real experience of taking a trained deep-learning model all the way to an API.**